If you don’t measure churn, you can’t fix it. And if you’re not fixing it, you’re leaving serious money on the table.

 For example, when certain users display patterns such as decreased engagement, infrequent logins, or a decline in feature usage, you can trigger tooltips to drive feature adoption.

-Study loyal customers to create happy paths
+Study loyal customers and replicate their happy paths

 Studying the navigation paths and interactions of your loyal customers is also a potent churn prevention method.